malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 _todo_

+purpose:
+* fill out some of the details of explanations presented earlier that otherwise would have made them longer
+* a chance to deal with some of the likely rebuttals
+* an opportunity to be a little more speculative

 ## Convergence of Meta-Management
 In developing this theory I have been palpably aware of concerns that what I am proposing makes no sense because such a system could never be stable enough to operate effectively.
 I have made the claim that habitual and rational system learn off each other.
 That alone can produce unstable results.
 Indeed, I have made the claim that they are so unstable that they need a meta-management process in order make them stable.
 But then I've twisted that assumption on its head by claiming that somehow those very same unstable systems can meta-manage themselves.
 Without sound empirical results what basis do I have to believe that this could possibly work?
 And if it's not a feasible architecture, then my entire argument for the basis of subjective experience is in question.